Troubleshoot: Low Glucose Readings

 A few other reasons you might be seeing low readings:

-• Calibration period: If you're seeing abnormally low glucose levels within the first 48 hours of applying your sensor, it is likely that your sensor is still going through its calibration period.
-You can read more on this topic here: Troubleshoot: Extreme High/Low Readings During First 48 Hours
+• Calibration period: If you notice low glucose levels within the first 48 hours of applying your sensor, it's likely going through its calibration period.
+More on this topic here: Troubleshoot: Extreme High/Low Readings During First 48 Hours

-• Nighttime dips: It’s natural and normal for blood glucose levels to drop during sleep.
-Since our energy requirements are lower, the body requires less glucose to perform usual physiological processes, especially during REM sleep.
-There’s also a chance that low nighttime glucose level readings are the result of pressure-induced sensor errors from laying on the sensor - which may cause false low readings.
+• Nighttime dips: t's natural for blood glucose levels to drop during sleep when our energy requirements are lower, especially during REM sleep.
+Pressure-induced sensor errors from laying on the sensor can also produce false low readings.
 Our blog post here has more info on low nighttime readings.

-• Post-meal lows: Glucose dips below 70 mg/dL that occur just after a post-meal glucose spike may indicate reactive hypoglycemia; which is an exaggerated insulin response to a high carbohydrate meal, causing an overshoot in the amount of glucose that is absorbed out of the bloodstream and into cells, leading to a dip in glucose after a meal.
+• Post-meal lows: Glucose dips below 70 mg/dL that occur just after a post-meal glucose spike may indicate a reactive hypoglycemic response, which is an exaggerated insulin response to a high carbohydrate meal, causing insulin to overshoot and decrease glucose levels rapidly, leading to a dip in glucose after a meal.

-• Measurements taken when your glucose is actively changing: The FreeStyle Libre is factory-calibrated to estimate blood glucose based on interstitial glucose - which is the fluid between skin cells.
-These numbers can lag behind blood glucose levels by ~15 minutes depending on how quickly things are changing.
-This can stack up especially during times of actively changing glucose to produce a delta between finger stick and CGM reading.
+• Measurements taken when your glucose is actively changing: All CGMs estimate blood glucose levels based on glucose in the interstitial fluid - which is the fluid between skin cells.
+These numbers can lag behind blood glucose levels by ~15 minutes, depending on how quickly things are changing.
+This can exaggerate the delta between a CGM reading and a finger stick reading when glucose is fluctuating rapidly such as after a meal or a workout.
+Therefore it's best to compare levels when glucose is most stable, in a fasted state or 2-3 hours after a meal.

-• Accuracy margin: The gold standard for sensor accuracy is a blood draw measurement and all at-home glucose monitors have error margins (MARD) to that standard.
+• Accuracy margin: The gold standard for sensor accuracy is a blood draw measurement.
+All at-home glucose monitors have error margins (MARD) to that standard.
 Finger sticks tend to be in the range of 5-10% MARD, while the FreeStyle Libre CGM has a MARD of about 9.7% over 14 days.
 Since all readings fall within an error margin, two sensors might read ~15% differently.

-• Location: The exact spot can vary from person to person, but we generally find that the best location is on the back of your arm in the river between triceps and shoulder muscle.
+• Location: The exact spot can vary from person to person, but we generally find that the best location is on the fleshier part on the back of your arm in the river between the triceps and shoulder muscle.
 We've noticed higher failure rates when the sensor is placed over a muscle.

-This all being said, unfortunately, sensor errors do occasionally happen.
-If it seems like that's the case, please reach out to the Levels Support team at support@levelshealth.com and they'll be happy to help further!
+This all being said; unfortunately, sensor errors do occur from time to time.
+If it feels like that's the case, please reach out to the Levels Support team at support@levelshealth.com and they'll be happy to help further!

 Further reading: